sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake.rst

-Step 4 : Test and Save Connection
+Step 4 : Test and Save the Connection
 -------------------------
 #.
 After adding the parameters, click on **Test Connection** button to verify the connection.
 #.
 Once the success notification is received, click on **Save** button to store the connection details.